The Queen Mother of the West = a goddess

-Weaving Maid = a servant in service of the Queen Mother of the West
+Weaving Maid = a celestial maiden in service to the Queen Mother of the West

-Cowherd = a mortal cowherd, with whom celestial servants ought not to fall in love
+Cowherd = a mortal cowherd, with whom celestial maidens ought not to fall in love

 Meanwhile on earth an amazingly handsome and hardworking Cowherd (Niúláng 牛郎) was miserably lonely.
 (Cows, it develops, do not make inspiring companions.)
 His parents had died when he was young, and he lived with his older brother and his brother’s wife, who were both very lazy and treated him as a servant.